The Daily Tar Heel

 “I argue we know far too little about how students get the jobs they do, and how social class shapes and plays a role in that process,” Jack said at the event.

 Having completed his undergraduate studies at Amherst College, Jack himself was not a Carolina Covenant scholar.
-He was introduced at the talk by Jayne Davis, a former UNC student who is now the Director of Scholar Well-Being at UNC.
-During her introduction, Davis said that Jack’s work has inspired the “Covenant Model of Care,” which she describes as being UNC’s approach to support and care for scholars.
+He was introduced at the talk by Jayne Davis, a former UNC student who is now the Director of Scholar Well-Being for the Carolina Covenant.
+During her introduction, Davis said that Jack’s work has inspired the Covenant's Model of care, which she describes as being the programs' approach to support and care for scholars.

 While the program has come a long way in its 20 years, its mission of providing students the opportunity to graduate from UNC debt-free has remained constant.

-Lorenzo Hopper, a former Covenant Scholar who graduated in 2010, said that while the financial aid provided by the program was a “relief” that allowed him to focus on his studies, the Covenant program offered him much more than just money.
+Lorenzo Hopper, a former Covenant Scholar who graduated in 20UNC10, said that while the financial aid provided by the program was a “relief” that allowed him to focus on his studies, the Covenant program offered him much more than just money.

 “It was just the sense of belonging that I started to get from going to some of those early meet-and-greet sessions,” Hopper said.
 “The most memorable moments were those opportunities to engage with the community of scholars and mentors."

-During his time in the program, Hopper was informally mentored by Candice Powell, a graduate student at NC State, who now serves as the director of Carolina Covenant.
+During his time in the program, Hopper was informally mentored by Candice Powell, a graduate student at N.C.
+State, who now serves as the director of Carolina Covenant.
 Hopper said that Powell was like a big sister to him, saying that she has had a tremendous impact on Carolina Covenant through her leadership.

 Sage Albert, a Covenant scholar who graduated in 2022, said that the program provided her with many opportunities to do things like meet donors, attend etiquette dinners and get professional headshots.